Outdoor Kitchen Costs to Consider

 The professionals we poled also agreed that a sink is a worthwhile splurge, and a refrigerator is handy, especially for entertaining.
 "But if it's between a sink and a refrigerator, I'd go with the sink," says landscape architect Steve Chepurny, of Beechwood Landscape Architecture and Construction.
 "You can always fill it with ice and use it as a cooler for a party."

-Things you can safely cross off you list?
-An outdoor dishwasher, oven, and rotisserie.
+Things you can safely cross off your list?
+An outdoor dishwasher, oven and rotisserie.
 They're conveniences, but you can wash dishes inside, keep foods warm on the top rack of your grill, and use indirect grilling techniques to cook whole birds and large pieces of meat.

 A custom-built pizza oven is a dramatic focal point, sure, but it's a lot of work to use and clean and you're probably better off with a countertop model for a fraction of the price.
 Stone counters and floors look great, but tile is much less expensive (and a particularly budget-savvy choice if you live in a warm climate).